Comparison

 DraftView vs Google Docs for Documentation Review

 Many documentation teams copy Markdown into Google Docs for non-technical review.
-Here's a detailed comparison of that workflow versus using DraftView, a purpose-built visual review tool that keeps everything in GitHub.
+That workflow was already slow, and now AI agents open doc PRs faster than anyone can paste them into a Doc.
+Here's a detailed comparison versus DraftView, the human review and sign-off layer that keeps everything in GitHub.

 Feature Comparison